TomasMalcanek/ShinyScanFailTestReproRepo/README.md

 # ShinyScanTest

-In Components/Pages/Home.razor is the code to request permissions and start the scan.
+In Components/Pages/Home.razor is the test code to request permissions and start the scan.